jdhare/magpie_tools/README.md

 In order to run these jupyter notebooks, use shift+right click>"open command window here" in the folder containing the notebook you want to use.
 Type 'jupyter notebook' at the command line and hit enter.

+### Current code:
+* **shot_statistics**: Can grab scope data from shots between a start and end date, and get statistics on trigger Marx timings, line gap switch spreads and integrated MITL b-dot signals.
+Useful for checking whether you got a 'good' current on your last shot, or to compare with Rogowski measurements.
+Quite buggy as occasionally there is no data from a scope and I haven't handled the errors well.
+* **plasma_parameter_calculator**: Calculates all sorts of useful parameters, from the Sonic Mach number to the viscosity, as well as mean free paths using the more complicated formulas from the NRL formulary.

 ### Current tools:
 * **fringe_tracing**: semi-automated fringe tracing.
 Will get the background interferogram perfectly, and will get unperturbed fringes in the shot interferogram pretty well.
 * **shiftr**: used to produced a set of 12 frame images that have been shifted so they all overlap